Dozens of US lawmakers seek accountability from Turkey over Sheridan Circle violence | eKathimerini.com

 Dozens of US lawmakers seek accountability from Turkey over Sheridan Circle violence

-More than 70 members of the US Congress have signed a letter to the Biden administration urging it to hold Turkey accountable for the violence that erupted in Washington DC in 2017 when members of Turkish President Recep Tayyip Erdogan’s security detail attacked protesters, Al-Monitor reported on Wednesday.
+More than 70 members of the US Congress have signed a letter to the Biden administration urging it to hold Turkey accountable for the violence that erupted in Washington DC in 2017 when members of Turkish President Recep Tayyip Erdogan’s security detail attacked protesters.

 Numerous protesters, including women, children and elderly men, were punched and pushed outside the Turkish ambassador’s residence on Sheridan Circle.
 Six officers from the US Secret Service also required medical treatment.